iclr-blogposts/2025/_posts/2025-04-28-conditional-flow-matching.md

 Two intertwined questions arise: what kind of map $$T$$ to use, and how to learn it?
-A natural idea is to define $$T$$ as a parametric map $$T_\theta$$, typically a neural network, and to learn the optimal parameters $$\theta^*$$ by maximizing the log likelihood of the available samples<d-footnote>Note there also exist generative methods based on other principles, e.g. GANs, that are not covered in this blogpost.</d-footnote>:
+A natural idea is to define $$T$$ as a parametric map $$T_\theta$$, typically a neural network, and to learn the optimal parameters $$\theta^*$$ by maximizing the log-likelihood of the available samples<d-footnote>Note there also exist generative methods based on other principles, e.g. GANs, that are not covered in this blogpost.</d-footnote>:

 $$
 \begin{equation}\label{eq:log_lik}